cirosantilli/git-tutorial/index.md

 Create a hook, just add an executable file with a known hook name under `.git/hooks/`.

-This executable may receive command line arguments which git uses to pass useful info to the executable.
+This executable may receive command line arguments which Git uses to pass useful info to the executable.

 Example: